pierd/pierd.github.io/_posts/2019-04-11-aldous-huxley-island.md

 ---

-> "What is he like?"
+> "What is he like?"<br/>
 > "The physique of a Messiah.
 Bot too clever to believe in God or be convinced of his own mission.
 And too sensitive, even if he were convinced, to carry it out.
-His muscles would like to act and his feelings would like to believe; but his nerve endings and his cleverness won't allow it."
+His muscles would like to act and his feelings would like to believe; but his nerve endings and his cleverness won't allow it."<br/>
-> "So I suppose he's very unhappy."
+> "So I suppose he's very unhappy."<br/>
-> "So unhappy that he has to laugh like a hyena."
+> "So unhappy that he has to laugh like a hyena."<br/>
-> "Does he know he laughs like a hyena?"
+> "Does he know he laughs like a hyena?"<br/>
 > "Knows and is rather proud of it.
 Even makes epigrams about it.
 'I'm the man who won't take yes for an answer.'"

 ---